 With the announcement that De La Fuente had won another two-year term after eight years at the head of the council dais, the crowd became even more unruly and shouted down Councilmember Patricia Kernighan (Grand Lake-Chinatown), who was trying to explain her vote.

-It wasn't until Dellums who had not yet taken the oath of office or delivered his inaugural address
+It wasn't until Dellums who had not yet taken the oath of office or delivered his inaugural address stepped to the podium and asked that the program go forward in a civil manner thatthe crowd quieted down.

 After the uproar, De La Fuente did not deliver an address called for in the program.